tomlurge/converTor/docs/avro.md

 ##  Schemata + Avro TOOLS commands

-    avro tools offer plenty of features, but are badly documented - use google!
+    avro tools offer plenty of features, but they are badly documented - use google!

     defining a schema for avro is possible in two ways JSON  verbose, cumbersome
       IDL   concise, tidy, lucid
-    obviously IDL is the way to go but automatic building of the Java classes neede to use the schemata only works with JSON schemata
+    obviously IDL is the way to go but automatic building of the Java classes neede to use the schemata and only works with JSON schemata
     avro-tools has an option to convert IDL to JSON: idl2schemata so the workflow for initial development of schemata is: define schemata in IDL (eg schema.avdl)
-      convert IDL to JSON RPC format (eg java -jar avro-tools-1.7.7.jar idl schema.avdl schema.avpr) tweak schema according to spec (then save as <schema>.avsc) generate builder classes (eg java -jar avro-tools-1.7.7.jar schema -string compile schema.avsc .)

       extract JSON schemata of the types from an Avro IDL file
       % java -jar avro-tools-*.jar idl2schemata ~/descriptor.idl .
-      //  this is much more handy than the 'idl' argument because it doesn't
-      //  generate a protocol definition but the actual schemata that we need

     compile (generate classes from) a schema
       % java -jar avro-tools-*.jar compile -string schema ~/descriptor.avsc .
       //  the -string option is important because otherwise in some places
       //  we get type charset instead of string